Safari: One of the ‘big four’ web browsers, Safari is Apple’s native browser. It is included as standard on Macs, iPhones and iPads.

 SEO: This stands for ‘search engine optimisation’, and is a technique for making webpage content more attractive to search engines.
 Keywords are important for this, but today it’s more important for content to be useful, relevant and interesting or nobody will be able to find it.
 Or, indeed, want to read it.

-Server: A server is a physical or virtual computer who's role is to 'serve' data to other computers on a network on request.
+Server: A server is a physical or virtual computer with a role to 'serve' data to other computers on a network on request.
 There are many types of server.
 A Web server will respond to requests with Web pages.
 A 'File Server', most often found on an internal network will store and deliver documents on request.

-Sexting: Sexting is the act of sending sexually explicit messages and/or photos between mobile phones.
+Sexting: Sexting, also known as Youth Produced Sexual Imagery, is the act of sending sexually explicit messages and/or photos between mobile phones.
 It's becoming increasingly common among teenagers, who often don't think about where their supposedly private messages can end up...

 Skype: Skype is a software application that allows users to make voice calls over the internet.
 Calls to other Skype users are free, and there is also an instant messaging service.
 It's great for talking to people in foreign countries if you're a little strapped for cash!
 Skype also has the ability to make phone calls to and receive calls from a standard telephone system.
 Skype is one of many examples of a system delivering VoIP (Voice over IP - IP being the 'Internet Protocol', the way in which data is packaged up into small chunks for distributing over the Internet).